microsoft/hi-ml/docs/source/downloading.md

 Note that if your code is running in a distributed manner, files will only be downloaded onto nodes with local rank = 0.
 E.g. if you have 2 nodes each running 4 processes, the file will be downloaded by CPU/GPU 0 on each of the 2 nodes.
+All processes will be synchronized to only exit the downloading method once it has completed on all nodes/ranks.

 ## Downloading files from an Azure ML Datastore